rockyx128/manys.js/README.md

 * Special : This is very special libary, Unlike most libraries, he doesn't follow best practices, but better fun.
 * Surprise : Less code, more functions

+Open Demo[!https://rockyx128.github.io/manysjstest.html], then open devTools , take a few minutes, and you'll be in complete control of this toy lib.

 ## How to use

 You can use it quickly by copying the following code, enjoy...